wmkouw/NSI-EMPS/README.md

-# emps-vfem
+## System identification of electro-mechanical positioning system

+EMPS is a system identification benchmark problem, found at [http://nonlinearbenchmark.org/](http://nonlinearbenchmark.org/).

-Estimating dynamics of electro-mechanical positioning system using variational free energy minimization
+We are inferring parameters of the dynamics from paired input-output data, using variational free energy minimization.